-Four hours lab or field work per week.
+72 hours lab per term.
 This course introduces the student to astronomical viewing and measurement as well as analysis of astronomical data.
 Students will do lab experiments to understand principles of astronomy and data analysis.
 They will use telescopes to make observations and gather data (or use computer images) and perform exercises relating to the moon, planets, stars, and galaxies.
 A field trip for dark sky observation may be arranged.
-(CSU) (UC) (Degree Credit) CSU GE, IGETC
+(CSU) (UC) (Degree Credit)